 'to': to_curr

-When deploying your Python exchange rate application to production, follow these practices:
+When deploying your Python exchange rate application to production, follow these practices.
+Check out our real-time exchange rates API comparison to understand how different APIs handle production requirements.

 1. Secure API Key Management: Never commit API keys to version control.
 Use environment variables or secure vault systems.